kutec/tssync/_posts/2012-05-31-cross-browser-testing.md

 ---
 ID: 126
-post_title: Cross Browser Testing
+post_title: Thoughts on Cross Browser Testing
 author: Kushal Jayswal
 post_date: 2012-05-31 18:57:52
-post_excerpt: ""
+post_excerpt: >
+  Cross browser testing is an untold task for any web or front end developer.
+This post will focus in general that how front end testing should be done.
 layout: post
 permalink: >
   http://teckstack.com/cross-browser-testing